Low fares & free travel for eligible people over 60*

 - The pass is not valid if it is damaged or altered in any way.
 If you misuse the pass, we may withdraw it and take legal action against you.

-- If you travel on any service with a pass, you must keep to the passenger regulations and by-laws of the operator of that service.
+- If you travel on any service with a pass, you must keep to the conditions of carriage and byelaws of the operator of that service.

 - If you no longer need the pass, or it is damaged, or found, or if you no longer live in Greater Manchester, you should return the pass to: Travel Concessions, Customer Services, PO Box 429, Manchester M60 1HX.